ceford/cefjdemos-data-jdm-user-en/articles/templates/cassiopeia-template-customisation.md

 ![Cassiopeia edit files](../../../en/images/templates/cassiopeia-customisation-edit-files.png)

-Note that there is no *user.css* file present in the *css* folder.
+Note that in a new Joomla installation there is no ***user.css*** file present in the css folder.
 That is one you create yourself so that you can override previously defined styles.
+If ***user.css*** is already present, select it to open the edit form.
+If it is not present, create it now:

+1. Select the New File button.
-If it is not present, create it now by selecting the the *css* folder and then the *New* button.
-In the New File modal dialog select the *css* folder otherwise the new file will appear in the wrong place.
+2. In the New File modal dialog select the css folder otherwise the new file will appear in the wrong place.
-Enter user (lower case and without *.css*) in the File Name field and select *.css* from the File Type field.
-Select the Create button to create the file.
-If *user.css* is already present, select it to open the edit form.
+3. Enter user (lower case and without .css) in the File Name field and select .css from the File Type field.
+4. Select the Create button to create the file.

 ### Headings